menonabhineet/Word-Addin-For-Document-Redaction/README.md

     - Make sure to only use Tracking Changes if the Word API is available [Word JavaScript API requirement set 1.5 - Office Add-ins | Microsoft Learn](https://learn.microsoft.com/en-us/javascript/api/requirement-sets/word/word-api-1-5-requirement-set?view=word-js-preview)

 ## Technical Requirements

 - Code must be with TypeScript.
 - You are free to use any framework or build tool (Vite, Next.js, etc.),  DON'T use the minimum setup of this repo.
-- We'd like to see a self written CSS for styling instead of external libraries.
+- Use self written CSS for styling instead of external libraries, we expect good design and craftsmanship.
 - The solution must run in Word on the web or Word desktop.
 - Don't create a public forked repository, otherwise your solution will be disqualified.
 Share your solution as a private repository or a zip file.
+- One of the evaluation criteria will be code quality, so please ensure your code is clean, well-structured, and follows best practices and crasftsmanship.

 ## Testing Your Solution